 How to choose your keywords

 All ecommerce website owners want a top ranking for the most obvious search terms related to their industry.
 But there's an awful lot of competition out there, so smaller businesses may find it more realistic to target less popular and perhaps slightly more obscure keyword terms that can bring in more targeted visitors to their site.
-Keyword generators are extremely handy tools that allow you to check out the popularity and competition for any search term.

 Domain name choice

 If you're in the early stages of setting up your ecommerce website and have yet to choose a domain name, it can be a good idea to try and purchase a site name that contains one of your keywords, or at least a variant.
 That said, it is possible to rank well for keywords even if you have a non-related domain name, such as one that simply contains the name of your company.

 Once you've chosen a small selection of keywords or phrases that you want to rank for, you can now concentrate on working these phrases into your existing site content.
 It's important to sprinkle these keywords naturally throughout the entire body of your text - top, middle and bottom - but the trick is not to overdo it, or the search engines may suspect that you're guilty of "keyword stuffing" and will apply a penalty to your site, which will see it drop further down the search listings.

 A keyword density tool is a helpful way to ascertain how well the search engines and your readers will respond to the addition of new keywords found within your content.

 Unlike site visitors, search engines don't just read the text on your web pages - they also evaluate the coding behind each page.
 This is good news for shrewd webmasters, as it means there are extra opportunities to promote keywords on your site through the use of coding elements such as page titles, meta-tags and headings.
 Place your keywords naturally into each of these codes and you could see a dramatic improvement in your rankings.